 Applicants are notified in writing of the action taken on their requests.
-The Foundation receives more requests for assistance than its funds permit supporting.
-However, normally, all applications are considered, and each is acted upon according to its current and projected relative merit, provided it is in keeping with the deed of trust.
+The Foundation may receive more requests for assistance than what the available funds will allow.
+All qualified applications are considered, and each is reviewed based on its current and projected merit, provided it is in keeping with the Deed of Trust.